 You know I am not going into this snack packing gig without some rhyme or reason.

 Quick Tip: Find containers with two sides.
-Go healthy on one side, add a treat on the other.
+Go healthy on one side, and add a treat on the other.

 These road trip snack containers are our favorite.